 You will have a clean boot environment after all these steps are carefully followed, after which you can try the PC reset again.

-Solution 6: Perform a Refresh/Reset from WinRE
+6. Perform a Refresh/Reset from WinRE

 If you still experience the PC reset error, try booting from Windows 10 media then perform Automatic repair from Windows Recovery Environment (WinRE).

 Once the repair is complete, try performing the PC reset again to see whether the issue persists.